ratehub/react-combo-test/readme.md

 ```

-## Planned stuff

-- allow "invariants": a callback that accepts the provided props and asserts stuff about the rendered JSX.
-There are a bunch of existing testing tools for the assertion side of this that will hopefully be compatible.

 ## How it works

 This library takes a naïve but useful approach that I should write more about in this section.